Blaisesa/blaisesa/README.md

 # Hey, I'm Blaise 👋

-Full-stack developer and digital consultant based in Waterford, Ireland.
+Software Engineer transitioning from a five-year career as a Lead Personal Trainer and Manager, bringing a unique blend of technical skill and high-level interpersonal competency.

-Currently building towards AI engineering — completing the IBM AI Engineering Professional Certificate and working on real-world projects.
+My experience as a Lead Personal Trainer directly translates to proficiency in Agile planning, Stakeholder Communication, and user-centric problem-solving.
+I am driven to write clean code and contribute immediately to a collaborative team.
+Dedicated to clean code, documentation, and continuous project improvement. — completing the IBM AI Engineering Professional Certificate and working on real-world projects.

 ## 🔨 What I'm building
 - **Modular Steel Homes** — live 3D garden room configurator (Three.js, WordPress, PHP)